Let us listen to Heidegger himself introducing the question concerning the political:

 This revelation of goods can and often does take the form of advertising, which puts up signs in the public domain drawing common attention to goods offered for sale.
 The goods are then not displayed directly and physically on a market-place, but indirectly through the means of advertising in its referential sign-function.
 Such signs have to be understood by prospective buyers.
 (All practical dealings with the world are in an elementary way meta\ lo/gou, i.e. guided by the basic perspectives uncovered by the categories, but not meta\ lo/gou in the sense of amounting to pro-ductive knowledge.(10)) Advertising endeavours to present the goods in their self-display in such a way as to stimulate prospective buyers' desires to acquire them.
 Advertising is thus motivating in the sense of a du/namij or power of persuasion which aims at bringing forth a decision on the part of prospective buyers to actually (e)nergei/#) purchase and thus bring about a change of hands (metabolh/) so that, after the turn-over, what is present-to-hand for the purchaser in full and final presence (e)ntele/xeia) is the commodity good in the stead of money and what is present -to-hand for the seller in full and final presence (e)ntele/xeia) is the money in the stead of the commodity good.
 In disclosing goods in their potential usefulness, advertising can also obscure this potential usefulness or present it falsely, or arouse potential buyers' desires which cannot truly be fulfilled by the goods in question.
 This is false advertising which arises when the advertising signs indicate not how the advertised goods show themselves of themselves but rather, misleadingly indicate that certain consumer desires can be fulfilled by them.

-With regard to money as distinct from goods, it can be said that the two duna/meij of use-value and exchange-value coincide, since the usefulness of money lies precisely in it being exchangeable universally for commodity goods offered on the market.
+With regard to money as distinct from goods, it can be said that the two duna/meij of use-value and exchange-value coincide, since the usefulness of money lies precisely in its being exchangeable universally for commodity goods offered on the market.
 The use-value of money is exercised in the act of exchange itself and not subsequently in a further practice of (individual or productive) consumption.
 The function of money as store of value, too, is simply due to its potential consisting in exchange-value, which is retained over time.
 This potential, exchange-value, may, of course, be impaired by the passage of time through a general rise in prices (price inflation), but this quantitative change does not entirely negate the function of money as store of value.
 The only requirement is that the money itself does not deteriorate so that it will still be recognized by others as money.
-Such longevity can be assured by a metal such as gold, or today simply by secured binary digits in an electronic medium kept in a bank.
+Such longevity can be assured by a metal such as gold, or today simply by secured binary digits in an electronic medium kept in a bank and backed (usually) by a state as fiat money.

 The function of money as store of value is entirely secondary to understanding the modes of being pertaining to goods and money with regard to the social practice of exchange.
 Insofar as goods and money possess exchange-value within themselves they are duna/meij in the sense of a)rxh\ metabolh=j, i.e. starting-point for a change or interchange, but this sense of a)rxh\ metabolh=j is neither the sense of productive know-how which resides in something other than what changes, nor is it the sense of natural change or movement according to which a living being changes itself through growth and decay, natural alteration, locomotion or progeneration.
 In the case of productive know-how, the governing starting-point brings about a change in something else, whereas in the case of physical beings, the starting-point governs a change within the being itself.
 The phenomenon of exchange-value as du/namij does not accord with either of these senses of starting-point.
 Why not?